 - Individuals with varied experiences and backgrounds can see themselves in the role

 The contents of a job description are an applicant’s first glance at our culture as a university.
-The way a job description is written also has a direct impact on the size and diversity of an applicant pool.
+The way a job description is written also has a direct impact on the size and has a direct impact on the size and demographic make-up of the applicant pool.
 Job descriptions should only include requirements that are essential to the role, and should be reviewed each and every time a position is posted to ensure that it is an accurate representation of the job.
-Keep in mind, that when there are more requirements in a job description, the pool is likely to be smaller and less diverse.
-Other elements of the posting, such as coded language and required educational background may unintentionally limit the pool and work against recruiting qualified diverse applicants.
-Job descriptions are critical in supporting EEO, inclusion, and diversity.
+Keep in mind, that when there are more requirements in a job description, the pool is likely to be smaller and less varied.
+Other elements of the posting, such as coded language and required educational background may unintentionally limit the pool and work against recruiting qualified applicants from multiple backgrounds, demographics, and experiences.
+Job descriptions are critical.

 Affirmative Action and EEO Job Description Resources